jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 `ini cleanup`

 `most of the configuration is done in the General config, the mac type is selected in the individual configs for the macs`

+The MAC-specific settings are set in the configs for the individual MACs.
+Here are the configurations:

+<pre class="include" src="omnetpp.ini" from="SensorNetwork2BMacWarehouse" upto="reservedMobileSlots"></pre>

+- In each configuration, the `macType` parameter of the wireless interface is set.
+- For the configuration of BMac, the slot duration parameter is set for all nodes
+- For the configuration of XMac, the slot duration parameter is set asymetrically for the sensors and the gateway.
+This can be done, because XMac can work asymetrically (is that so ?)(the statistic runs show that it performs better if it is asymetric)
+- The LMAC. you can set various parameters.

 <p>
 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="XMac2.mp4"></video>